artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 2. The assembly at Ithaca; Telemachus secretly sets sail
 3. Nestor recalls his return; sacrifice to Athena; departure for Lacedaemon
 4. Menelaus recalls his return; the suitors plot their ambush
-5. Hermes visits Calypso; Odysseus builds a raft, sails, then swims to Phaeacia
+5. Hermes visits Calypso; Odysseus builds raft; sails then swims to Phaeacia
 6. Athena guides the princess to bring aid to Odysseus
 7. King Alcinous promises to bring Odysseus home
 8. Athletic games; song of Ares and Aphrodite; songs of Troy
 9. Encounter in Polyphemus the Cyclops' cave; Odysseus is cursed
-10. Blown home and back; Laestrygonians destroy the fleet; a year with Circe
+10. Blown home and back; Laestrygonians destroy the fleet; year with Circe
 11. Odysseus talks to ghosts in the kingdom of the dead
 12. Return to Circe; the Sirens; Scylla and Charybdis; Helios' cattle; Calypso
-13. Athena greets Odysseus on Ithaca; Poseidon turns the Phaeacians to stone
+13. Athena greets Odysseus on Ithaca; Poseidon petrifies the Phaeacians
 14. Disguised Odysseus talks to the loyal swineherd Eumaeus
 15. Telemachus returns with gifts and a seer; Eumaeus' story
 16. Odysseus and Telemachus meet and plan revenge; the suitors conspire